fusioninventory/fusioninventory.github.io/documentation/agent/installation/source.md

 # Build and installation

-We strongly recommend the use of __GNU tar__ because some file path lenght are greater than 100 caracters.
+We strongly recommend the use of __GNU tar__ because some file path length are greater than 100 caracters.
 Some tar version will silently ignore those files like for example on HP-UX.